 Peter alludes to Psalm 34:8 in this verse.
-When David wrote Psalm 34 he was lonely and without friends.
+When David wrote Psalm 34, he was lonely and without friends.
 Saul hunted him down like a deer in the forest.
 He ran to the territory of the Philistines.
 There he faked madness to avoid punishment by the king.
-Alone in the cave of Adulam he wrote “O, taste and see that the Lord is good.”
+Alone in the cave of Adullum he wrote, “O, taste and see that the Lord is good.”

 This phrase “if indeed” continues the analogy of the milk of the Word in verse 2.
 His argument assumes that a Christian has come to experience God’s grace in salvation at some point in life.
 The “if” does not express doubt.
 We can translate “if” as “since.”
 This is an argument from their actual personal experience.

-Since they have actually come into personal experience with God’s goodness, they should lay aside the five sins of verse one.
+Since they have come into a personal experience with God’s goodness, they should lay aside the five sins of verse one.

 The word “tasted” means to cause to taste.
 God is the cause of our personal experience with the Lord.
 We did not seek him.
 He sought us.

-The word “taste” continues the analogy of milk and indicates personal experience of salvation.
+The word “taste” continues the analogy of milk and indicates the personal experience of salvation.
 This is the point of our salvation.
 They have personally experienced the new birth.
-Christians can taste the goodness of Christ’s salvation.
+Christians can taste the goodness of Christ’s redemption.
 We can taste the flavor of God’s grace.